annemho/cryptography/README.md

 Files:

---Homework assignments and solutions
+--Homework assignments (Missions) and solutions

 --Handouts and in-class activities

 --Syllabus

---Day-by-Day Calendar

 --Some SageMath code, much of this is based on Kate Stange's (CU Boulder) course.
 All of my code is short and can be run on https://sagecell.sagemath.org/

+The Day One Cryptography presentation can be found here: http://tinyurl.com/16AnneHoCrypto

 Lecture notes are currently handwritten and might be added in the future (either as scans or as .tex files).
 Please contact me (currently at